Korean Air Lines Flight 007: Search for KAL 007 in international waters

 The submersible Deep Drone is deployed from the fleet tug, USNS Narragansett (T-ATF 167).

 Immediately after the shoot-down, South Korea, the owner of the aircraft and therefore prime considerant for jurisdiction, designated the United States and Japan as search and salvage agents, thereby making it illegal for the Soviet Union to salvage the aircraft, providing it was found outside Soviet territorial waters.
 If it did so, the United States would now be legally entitled to use force against the Soviets, if necessary, to prevent retrieval of any part of the plane.

 On the same day as the shoot-down, Rear Admiral William A. Cockell, Commander, Task Force 71, and a skeleton staff, taken by helicopter from Japan, embarked in (stationed off Vladivostok at the time) on September 9 for further transfer to the destroyer to assume duties as Officer in Tactical Command (OTC) of the Search and Rescue (SAR) effort.
 A surface search began immediately and on into September 13.
 U.S. underwater operations began on September 14.
 On September 10, 1983, with no further hope of finding survivors, Task Force 71's mission was reclassified from a "Search and Rescue" (SAR) operation to a "Search and Salvage" (SAS).

 The Soviet Kashin class destroyer Odarennyy shadows ships of Task Force 71, 7th Fleet as they conduct search operations for Korean Airlines Flight 007.

 On October 17, Rear Admiral Walter T. Piotti, Jr. took command of the task force and its search and salvage mission from Rear Admiral Cockell.
-First to be searched was a 60 sqmi "high probability" area.
+First to be searched was a 160 km2 "high probability" area.
 This was unsuccessful.
 On October 21, Task Force 71 extended its search within coordinates encompassing, in an arc around the Soviet territorial boundaries north of Moneron Island, an area of 225 mi2, reaching to the west of Sakhalin Island.
 This was the "large probability" area.
 The search areas were outside the 12 nmi Soviet-claimed territorial boundaries.
 The northwesternmost point of the search touched the Soviet territorial boundary closest to the naval port of Nevelsk on Sakhalin.
 Nevelsk was 46 nmi from Moneron.
 This larger search was also unsuccessful.